Geospatial Analytics Ph.D. Program Handbook

 Because there is limited travel funding available for students:

-• Apply for the Geospatial Analytics Travel Award.
-Geospatial Analytics doctoral students in good standing may apply for up to $800 twice per year.
-There is no limit to the number of times a student may apply for or receive the award, though priority may be given to students who have not previously received it.
-There are four deadlines: August 15, November 15, February 15, and May 15.
+- Apply for the Geospatial Analytics Travel Award.
+Geospatial Analytics doctoral students in good standing may receive up to $1,000 once per year.
+There is no limit to the number of times a student may apply for or receive the award, though priority will be given to students who have not previously received it as well as those who are making satisfactory progress towards graduation.
+There are two deadlines: September 15 and February 15.
 Applications will be accepted for conference opportunities that fall outside of these deadlines on a case-by-case basis.
 For more information, contact Rachel Kasten.

-The deadline for the Fall and Spring semesters are September 15 and February 15, respectively by 5 pm.
-A student can receive the GSA Award for Conferences only once per graduate degree.
+The deadline for the Fall and Spring semesters are September 15 and February 15, respectively, by 5 pm.
+A student can receive each of the two awards only once per graduate degree.

-Although students may apply in advance for funding, the GSA Award for Conferences operates on a reimbursement basis, meaning that awardees are reimbursed for costs after travel takes place.
+Although students may apply in advance for funding, the GSA awards operate on a reimbursement basis, meaning that awardees are reimbursed for costs after travel takes place.

 If awarded, a student is reimbursed up to $1,500 to cover conference and travel expenses.